+- In line with 'Working Together to Safeguard Children' and KCSIE 2023, safeguarding and promoting the welfare of children is defined for the purposes of this policy as:

+- o providing help and support to meet the needs of children as soon as problems emerge.

+- o protecting children from maltreatment, whether that is within or outside the home, including online.

+- o preventing impairment of children's mental and physical health or development.

+- o ensuring that children grow up in circumstances consistent with the provision of safe and effective care.

+- o promoting the upbringing of children with their birth parents, or otherwise their family network, whenever possible and where this is in the best interests of the child(ren).

+- o taking action to enable all children to have the best outcomes.

+- Safeguarding "is everyone's responsibility" and everyone who comes into contact with children and families has a role to play.
+Everyone should consider wider environmental factors in a child's life that may be a threat to their safety and/or welfare.

-- In line with 'Working Together to Safeguard Children' and KCSIE 2023, safeguarding and promoting the welfare of children is defined for the purposes of this policy as: - o providing help and support to meet the needs of children as soon as problems emerge - o protecting children from maltreatment, whether that is within or outside the home, including online - o preventing impairment of children's mental and physical health or development - o ensuring that children grow up in circumstances consistent with the provision of safe and effective care - o promoting the upbringing of children with their birth parents, or otherwise their family network, whenever possible and where this is in the best interests of the child(ren) - o taking action to enable all children to have the best outcomes. - Child protection is part of safeguarding and promoting the welfare of all children and is defined as activity that is undertaken to protect specific children who are suspected to be suffering, or likely to suffer, significant harm.
+- Child protection is part of safeguarding and promoting the welfare of all children and is defined as activity that is undertaken to protect specific children who are suspected to be suffering, or likely to suffer, significant harm.
 This includes harm that occurs inside or outside the home, including online.

-• Dartford Primary Academy acknowledges that safeguarding includes a wide range of specific issues including (but not limited to):
+- Our setting acknowledges that safeguarding includes a wide range of specific issues including (but not limited to):

-Abuse and neglect Hate Bullying, including cyberbullying Homelessness Children with family members in prison Human trafficking and modern slavery Children Missing Education (CME) Mental health Child missing from home or care Nude or semi-nude image sharing, aka youth produced/involved sexual imagery or "Sexting" Child on child abuse Online safety Child Sexual Exploitation (CSE) Preventing radicalisation and extremism Child Criminal Exploitation (CCE) Private fostering Contextual safeguarding (risks outside the family home) Relationship abuse County lines and gangs Serious Violence Domestic abuse Sexual Violence and Sexual Harassment Drugs and alcohol misuse Sexting Fabricated or induced illness So-Called honour-based abuse including Female Genital Mutilation (FGM) and forced marriage Faith abuse Upskirting Gender based abuse and violence against women and girls
+- o Abuse and neglect

+- o Bullying, including cyberbullying

+- o Child-on-child abuse

+- o Children with family members in prison

+- o Children who are absent or missing from education

+- o Child missing from home or care

+- o Child Sexual Exploitation (CSE)

+- o Child Criminal Exploitation (CCE)

+- o Contextual safeguarding (risks outside the family home)

+- o County lines and gangs

+- o Domestic abuse

+- o Drugs and alcohol misuse

+- o Fabricated or induced illness

+- o Faith abuse

+- o Gender based abuse and violence against women and girls

+- o Hate

+- o Homelessness

+- o Human trafficking and modern slavery